rsenn/qjs-ffi/README.md

 ```
 define(name, function_pointer, abi, ret_type, types...)

-name is the name you want to refer to the function as, function_pointer is obtained from dlsym(), abi is abi (if null, use default), ret_type is the return type and types... are the types (prototype).
+name is the name you want to refer to the function as, function_pointer is obtained from dlsym(), abi is abi (if null, use default), ret_type is the r.eturn type and types... are the types (prototype).

 n = call(name, params...) calls the function with the parameters.